AmyShafer/Its-Raining-Again-Or-Is-It/README.md

 ## Technologies

-This website was built from scratch using HTML, CSS, JavaScript, Bootstrap, and Love.
+This website was built from scratch using HTML, CSS, JavaScript, Bootstrap, and Love, Honey!

-Users only need to know some city names.
+Users only need to know some city names but we gave y'all one just in case.

 ## Mockup